Fate of 24 arrested Hong Kong protesters hangs in balance as anger turns on police

 "Our kids are beaten by police, by tear gas and rubber bullets.
 Stop shooting our children," some shouted.

-Unlike Whatsapp, which has limits on group size, Telegram allowed the instant formation of vast communities of resistance, marshalled by anonymous administrators.
+Unlike Whatsapp, which has limits on group size, Telegram allowed the instant formation of vast communities of resistance, marshaled by anonymous administrators.

 But police were watching.